Edragon/edragon.github.io/Network-dat/RC-dat/RC-protocols-dat/CRSF-dat/CRSF-dat.md

 C8 18 16 A1 84 3F C1 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 9E

+In the CRSF protocol:

+- C8 or C4 are typical Address bytes.
+- 18 or 10 is usually the Frame Length.
+- 16 is the Frame Type for RC Channels.
+- B 52 FE etc., are the packed 11-bit channel data.